History of the petroleum industry: Early history

 According to Herodotus, more than four thousand years ago natural asphalt was employed in the construction of the walls and towers of Babylon.
 Great quantities of it were found on the banks of the river Issus, one of the tributaries of the Euphrates.
 This fact was confirmed by Diodorus Siculus.
 Herodotus mentioned pitch spring on Zacynthus (Ionian islands, Greece).
 Also, Herodotus described a well for bitumen (very thick oil) and oil near Ardericca in Cessia.

 In China, petroleum was used more than 2000 years ago.
 In I Ching, one of the earliest Chinese writings cites the use of oil in its raw state without refining was first discovered, extracted, and used in China in the first century BC.
 In addition, the Chinese were the first to use petroleum as fuel as early as the fourth century BC.

 The earliest known gas wells were drilled in China in AD 347 or earlier.
 They had depths of up to about 800 ft and were drilled using bits attached to bamboo poles.
 The gas was burned to evaporate brine and produce salt.
-By the 10th century, extensive bamboo pipelines connected gas wells with salt springs.
+By the tenth century, extensive bamboo pipelines connected gas wells with salt springs.
 The ancient records of China and Japan are said to contain many allusions to the use of natural gas for lighting and heating.
-Petroleum was known as burning water in Japan in the 7th century.
-In his book Dream Pool Essays written in 1088, the scientist and statesman Shen Kuo of the Song Dynasty coined the word 石油 (Shíyóu, literally "rock oil") for petroleum, which remains the term used in contemporary Chinese and Japanese (Sekiyu).
+Petroleum was known as burning water in Japan in the seventh century.
+In his book Dream Pool Essays written in 1088, the scientist and statesman Shen Kuo of the Song dynasty coined the word 石油 (Shíyóu, literally "rock oil") for petroleum, which remains the term used in contemporary Chinese and Japanese (Sekiyu).

 The first streets of Baghdad were paved with tar, derived from petroleum that became accessible from natural fields in the region.
-In the 9th century, oil fields were exploited in the area around modern Baku, Azerbaijan.
-These fields were described by the Arab geographer Abu al-Hasan 'Alī al-Mas'ūdī in the 10th century, and by Marco Polo in the 13th century, who described the output of those wells as hundreds of shiploads.
-The distillation of petroleum was described in detail by Persian chemists such as Muhammad ibn Zakarīya Rāzi (Rhazes) in the 9th century.
-There was production of chemicals such as kerosene in the alembic (al-ambiq), which was mainly used for kerosene lamps.
-Arab and Persian chemists also distilled crude oil in order to produce flammable products for military purposes.
-Through Islamic Spain, distillation became available in Western Europe by the 12th century.
-It has also been present in Romania since the 13th century, being recorded as păcură.
+In the ninth century, oil fields were exploited in the area around modern Baku, Azerbaijan.
+These fields were described by the Arab geographer Abu al-Hasan 'Alī al-Mas'ūdī in the tenth century, and by Marco Polo in the thirteenth century, who described the output of those wells as hundreds of shiploads.
+Through Islamic Spain, distillation became available in Western Europe by the twelfth century.
+It has also been present in Romania since the thirteenth century, being recorded as păcură.